thanm/dragongo/README.md

 }
 ```

-The test above makes sure that the LLVM type we get as a result of claling Backend::complex_type() is kosher and matches up to expectations.
+The test above makes sure that the LLVM type we get as a result of calling Backend::complex_type() is kosher and matches up to expectations.